The Sanger Prize Competition 2024

 If you have any questions, which are not answered within the information above please contact: email@example.com

 We will endeavour to give a response to email queries within five working days (between 19th December 2023 and 1st January 2024 there will be no one available to answer queries, please send any queries after the 2nd January and they will be answered as soon as possible.)

 Help with CV’s and Expressions of Interests cannot be given by the Sanger Prize Committee, please seek this help from your University tutors or mentors.

 Only applications submitted via the form linked above will be accepted.
 Please do not email CVs and reference letters directly to the Sanger Prize Committee unless you have been requested to do so by the Sanger Prize Administrator as they will not be accepted.

 Once the form has been submitted errors can not be amended so please ensure that all the information on the application form is correct before submission.

-If the referee has not received the link to the reference form, having checked their junk mail box aswell, then they should email the Sanger Prize Administrator for a form to complete firstname.lastname@example.org
+If the referee has not received the email requesting a reference, having checked their junk mail box aswell, then they should email the Sanger Prize Administrator for a form to complete firstname.lastname@example.org